salvadorchulian/shapecancerrelapse/README.md

 Input: Flow cytometry data files obtained in http://flowrepository.org/id/FR-FCM-Z68U, as a Folder, distinguished in two subfolders "Relapsed" (R) and "NonRelapsed" (NR) patients

-Output: txt files, distinguished in two subfolders for R and NR patients, having deleted duplicates in data
+Output: .txt files, distinguished in two subfolders for R and NR patients, having deleted duplicates in data, with flow cytometry information for each parameter

 ## Step 2: Obtaining landmarks

 Input: output from Step 1.

-Output: Csv files with Landmarks, having performed the MaxMin algorithm
+Output: .csv files with the corresponding Landmarks, having performed the MaxMin algorithm

 ## Step 3: Vietoris-rips in pairwise combinations

+Input: output from Step 2.

+Output: .txt files, where for each pairwise combination of parameters, the vietoris-rips method is applied in each patient.
+Such files include the results of the persistence barcodes in dimensions 0 and 1, and is organised in R and NR folders.
+Please see that these files are included in the Folder "RIPS DATA (from Step 3-4 and 6-7)".

 ## Step 4: Statistical analysis

+Input: output from Step 3.

+Output: .csv files, including for each pairwise combination of parameters, the maximal, minimum, median, mean, standard deviation and length of the persistence barcodes used.

 ## Step 5: Random Forest

+Input: output from Step 4.

+Output: Data S1 and S2 from the main manuscript, where AUC and other classification markers are obtained using Random Forest

 ###

 # Result 2

-## Step 6: Vietoris-Rips for Biomarkers CD10-20-38-4
+## Step 6: Vietoris-Rips for Biomarkers CD10-20-38-45

 ## Step 7: Statistical analysis